There are many good reasons not to skip breakfast. Blood glucose control is one of them.

 A healthy breakfast can include fruit, whole grains, nuts, eggs, dairy and vegetables.
-The American Diabetes Association offers these ideas for a quick, nutritious breakfast:
+The American Diabetes Association online these ideas for a quick, nutritious breakfast:

 Fruit: Fresh or unsweetened frozen, canned or dried fruit.
 Try individual-sized cups of mandarin oranges, peaches or fruit cocktail (canned in juice, not syrup).